CodeYourFuture/fundamentals-blockly/exercises/arrays_sum.md

 Slightly more tricky: implementing the "roll the dice" button.
 Before following the instructions, can you think how we could create a dice ?

-To create a dice,
+In order to create a dice, we'll do the following:

-1. We'll create a new array in the `At the start` block, called "dice" (be careful to select the `array` variable, not the `rolls` variable before renaming to `dice`), setting the values as the numbers 1, 2, 3, 4, 5, and 6.
+1. We'll create a new array in the `At the start` block, called "dice",setting the values as the numbers 1, 2, 3, 4, 5, and 6.
+(Be careful to select the `array` variable, not the `rolls` variable before renaming to `dice`.)
 We can select a random item from this array when we want to roll a dice.
-2. Add a <span class="blockname">"When the element with id ... is clicked"</span> block for the button
+2. Add a `When the element with id ... is clicked` for the button

 Let's roll the dice and add the result to the list.
-3. Use the `add ... to the start/end of the array` block, setting the "end" of the "rolls" array, and using a `get random item from the array` block as the value.
+3. Use the `add ... to the start/end of the array` block, setting the "end" of the "rolls" array.
+Use the `get random item from the array` block to specify the value you are setting for the end of the array.

 We could now add a new `<li>` to the list and set the total.
 Instead, we are going to re-display the whole list from the array - you will see why in the next step.